 - Genius Ditz: Bud is the stupidest of the bunch...except when it comes to stuff he learned from watching TV.

 - Getting Crap Past the Radar: Because of it being an European show.
 There's been literal cases.

-- In the end of "Doodle", Gorgious thinks the last plan Etno came up with is "retarded", a word you don't normally hear on a kids' show.
+- At the end of "Doodle", Gorgious thinks the last plan Etno came up with is "retarded", a word you don't normally hear on a kids' show.